 Each of these will help you to study later on, and you’ll learn while making them.
 Diagrams like mind maps and flow charts are also handy for understanding relationships between aspects of your subject.

-One of the very best revision tools, if available, are past exam papers.
+One of the very best revision tools, if available, is past exam papers.
 Not only will these give you an idea of how your upcoming exam might work; they can highlight knowledge gaps.

 Once you’re getting confident in a subject, you can also take past exams under a time limit.
 This way, you’ll get used to the speed you’ll need to write at, as well as working under pressure.